How can casino affiliates test ad creatives for higher conversions?

 Foundational explanation: what “creative testing” is and key concepts

 Creative testing is a disciplined process for comparing variations of ad assets to determine which creative elements drive the best outcomes against a defined KPI.
-In affiliate campaigns, creatives sit at the top of the funnel: they attract attention, deliver a proposition, and influence the quality of traffic that reaches landing pages.
+In affiliate campaigns, creatives sit at the top of the funnel: they attract attention, frame the proposition, and influence the quality of traffic that reaches landing pages.

-Essential metrics to judge creative performance include click-through rate (CTR), on-site conversion rate (CVR), cost per acquisition (CPA), conversion rate by cohort, post-click engagement (time on page, bounce rate), and downstream signals such as long-term value (LTV) where available.
-Use hypothesis-driven testing: start with a clear expectation about which change should move a metric and why.
+Useful metrics for judging creative performance include click-through rate (CTR), on-site conversion rate (CVR), cost per acquisition (CPA), conversion rate by cohort, post-click engagement such as time on page and bounce rate, and downstream signals such as long-term value (LTV) where reliable data is available.
+Treat each test as a hypothesis: define what you expect to change, which metric should move, and why that change should matter commercially.

 Key strategies for testing creatives